-Branding is the process of giving a meaning to specific products by creating and shaping a brand in consumers’ minds.
+Branding is the process of giving a meaning to specific company, products or services by creating and shaping a brand in consumers’ minds.
 It is a strategy designed by companies to help people to quickly identify their products and organization, and give them a reason to choose their products over the competition’s, by clarifying what this particular brand is and is not.

 The objective is to attract and retain loyal customers by delivering a product that is always aligned with what the brand promises.

 Who does it affect?

 - Consumers: As discussed above, a brand provides consumers with a decision-making-shortcut when feeling indecisive about the same product from different companies.

 - Employees/shareholders/third-parties: Besides helping consumers to distinguish similar products, successful branding strategies are also adding to a company’s reputation.
 This asset can affect a range of people, from consumers to employees, investors, shareholders, providers, and distributors.
 As an example, if you don’t like or don’t feel connected to a brand, you would probably not want to work for it.
 However, if you feel like the brand understands you and offers products that inspire you, you would probably desire to work for it and be part of its world.